dajiaonao/xAODTruthAnalysis/README.md

 $exec -i input_dir -o output_dir --options # for each available option do $exec -h

+input_dir has the input DAOD_TRUTH files.

-If output trees are requested, these will appear under output_dir.
+If output trees are requested (default in some cases), these will appear under output_dir/data-myOutput/.

 These trees can be analyzed simply in ROOT.